MamdouhHisham/New-York-City-Taxi-Trip-Duration/README.md

 ## Project Overview

-This project focuses on predicting the duration of NYC taxi rides using machine learning methods.
-The workflow includes data preprocessing, feature engineering, model development, and performance evaluation.
-Ridge Regression uses as the main predictive model in this project.
+This project focus on predicting the duration of NYC taxi rides using machine learning techniques.
+The workflow include data preprocessing, feature engineering, model development, and performance evaluation.
+Ridge Regression serves as the primary predictive model, with efforts focused on maximizing its performance.

 ![NYC Taxi](https://www.theoldie.co.uk/media/articles/57856BB1-0750-4092-96FE-9171870BB5F9.jpeg)